Why study Economics?

 Our upper-division classes are small and provide numerous opportunities for student-faculty interaction.
 Such interaction is at the center of our department’s philosophy of undergraduate education.
 Students in the capstone course engage in an applied learning experience in which they conduct independent economic research under the direction of an individual faculty member.
 Students collect and analyze economic data, present the results of their research to the faculty and their peers, and write a formal research paper on their topic.
 These projects serve as a direct signal to employers and graduate schools that our students are equipped with the critical thinking, analytical, and oral/written communication skills necessary to succeed in today’s workforce.
 SUNY Oneonta students have won undergraduate research awards, regularly present their research at academic conferences and showcases, and have even published their research in peer-reviewed academic journals.

-Students gain additional hands-on experience at the annual Federal Reserve Challenge, a monetary policy competition that is held each fall in New York City.
+Students gain additional hands-on experience at the annual College Fed Challenge, a monetary policy competition held each fall.
 SUNY Oneonta student teams have reached the semifinals and have received multiple honorable mentions in this competition.

 We have a number of scholarships available for qualifying students, along with a robust internship program.
 Our Economics Club is active, as is our chapter of Omicron Delta Epsilon—The International Economics Honor Society.